Eduardo Duhalde

-Eduardo Alberto Duhalde (/es/; born 5 October 1941) is an Argentine former Peronist politician who served as the interim President of Argentina from January 2002 to May 2003.
-He also served as Vice President and Governor of Buenos Aires in the 1990s.
+Eduardo Alberto Duhalde (/es/; born 5 October 1941) is a former politician from Argentina.
+A member of the Peronist party, Duhalde served as the President of Argentina from January 2002 to May 2003.
+In the 1990s, he also held the positions of vice president and governor of Buenos Aires.

-Born in Lomas de Zamora, he was elected for the local legislature and appointed intendente (mayor) in 1973.
-He was deposed during the 1976 Argentine coup d'état, and elected again when democracy was restored in 1983.
-He was elected vice-president of Argentina in 1989, under President Carlos Menem.
-Duhalde resigned as vice president and was elected Governor of Buenos Aires Province in 1991, and re-elected in 1995.
+Duhalde was elected to the local legislature and appointed intendente (mayor) in 1973.
+He was deposed during the 1976 Argentine coup d'état.
+After democracy returned, he was elected again in 1983.
+He was elected vice president of Argentina in 1989, under President Carlos Menem.
+Duhalde resigned as vice president and was elected governor of Buenos Aires Province in 1991, and re-elected in 1995.

-He ran for president in 1999, being defeated by Fernando de la Rúa.
-De la Rúa resigned during the December 2001 riots, and Congress appointed the governor of San Luis Province Adolfo Rodríguez Saá as president.
+He ran for president in 1999 and was defeated by Fernando de la Rúa, who ended up resigning during the December 2001 riots.
+After he resigned, Congress appointed the governor of San Luis Province Adolfo Rodríguez Saá as president.
 When Rodríguez Saá also resigned, Congress appointed Duhalde.
-During Duhalde's term in office, a huge currency devaluation and an increase of the exchange rate led to a gradual recovery.
-He successfully supported the candidate Néstor Kirchner against Menem, who sought a new presidential term.
-Duhalde had political disputes with Kirchner in later years, and is largely retired from politics since his defeat in the 2011 presidential elections.
+During Duhalde’s presidency, a major currency devaluation and rising exchange rates contributed to a gradual economic recovery.
+He successfully supported the candidate Néstor Kirchner against Menem.
+Duhalde is largely retired from politics since his defeat in the 2011 presidential elections.